The Overwhelmed Brain

 When he was drunk, his personality was completely different.
 He acted volatile, angry, and aggressive.
 He would say mean things and destroy material objects.
 He hit my mom several times over the period of time I lived there.
 He was highly unpredictable and in general just a scary person to be around.

-After I moved out, I never saw anyone’s behavior change like that again, and I really felt stable from that point on.
+After I moved out, I never saw anyone’s behavior change like that again so I felt pretty stable from that point on.
 But when I met the woman who would become my wife, all of that changed.
-I found someone I truly loved in almost every way except one: Her addiction.
+I found someone I truly loved and accepted in almost every way except one: Her addiction.

-Comparing them is like night and day of course, but when you’re in judgment mode, you are perceiving the world from the mind of a child (or at least a younger version of yourself).
+Comparing them is like comparing night and day of course.
+But when you’re in judgment mode, you are perceiving the world from the mind of a child (or at least a younger version of yourself).
 My perception of my wife’s behavior was the same as my perception of my stepfather’s behavior.

 Different stimulus, same reaction.

 This is how triggers are.
 We only get triggered because of something that happened to us when we were younger.
-Some of us tend to blame the event happening in the moment, but when we seek a deeper understanding of what’s really taking place inside of us, we realize that there are deeper, sometimes more primal fears at work.
+Some of us tend to blame the event happening in the moment.
+But when we seek a more thorough understanding of what’s really taking place inside of us, we realize that there are sometimes deeper, more primal fears at work.

 When we married about 3 or so years after we met, I still had unresolved fears that I never shared with her.
-That’s because the person I was supposed to trust the most in the world was a person I couldn’t feel safe around.
-The woman I was marrying who I was supposed to be able to share anything with, was the last person I could trust with some deeper issues I had.
-All because of that day early on when I became triggered after finding out she was an “addict”.
+That’s because the person I was supposed to trust the most in the world was someone I couldn’t feel safe around.
+The woman I was marrying, who I was supposed to be able to share anything with, was the last person I could trust with my past trauma.
+And it all started that day early on in the relationship when I first became triggered by her addiction.

 For our entire marriage, my fear sat in the background but came out in small but destructive ways.
 My subconscious mind was telling me, “If she is an addict, she is dangerous.”